icsharpcode/ilspy-vscode/vscode-extension/README.md

 # ilspy-vscode (powered by ICSharpCode.Decompiler)

-Welcome to the ilspy extension for Visual Studio Code!
+Welcome to the ILSpy extension for Visual Studio Code!
 This extension provides two commands inside Visual Studio Code:

 * `ilspy.decompileAssemblyPromptForFilePath` - Decompile an MSIL assembly from a user-input full path.
 * `ilspy.decompileAssemblyInWorkspace` - Decompile a MSIL assembly inside of current Visual Studio Code workspace.